mendix/widgets-resources/packages-common/pluggable-widgets-generator/README.md

 Note: Both `Unit` and `End to end` tests apply only to the Full Boilerplate. `End to End` is exclusive for web and hybrid mobile apps.

-The tool will then create Copied files, and run `npm install` to install development dependencies.
+The tool will then create copied files, and run `npm install` to install development dependencies.

 ### NOTE

-To use the webpack-dev-server while in your development;
+To use the webpack-dev-server while developing:

--   start the Mendix Studio Pro from your Mendix project path or by default `/dist/MxTestProject`. then run:
+-   Start Mendix Studio Pro from your Mendix project path or by default `/dist/MxTestProject` and run:

 ```bash
 npm start
 ```

--   If you are running the generator through many OS (Using parallels or any other virtualization software), make sure you have the right privileges and use the same OS for generation and files manipulation.
+-   If you are running the generator through multiple operating systems (e.g. running a virtualized OS with Parallels on MacOS or any other virtualization software), make sure you have the right privileges and use the same OS for generation and file manipulation.

 ## Issues

-Issues can be reported on [Github](https://github.com/mendix/pluggable-widgets-generator/issues).
+Issues can be reported on [Github](https://github.com/mendix/widgets-resources/issues).